 How you prepare

-You can ask your primary care provider for a referral to a sex therapist, or you might check with a local hospital or medical center to see whether they have a sex medicine clinic.
+You can ask your primary care provider for a referral to a sex therapist, or you might check with a local hospital or medical center to see whether they have a sexual medicine clinic.
 Your health insurer or employee assistance program may offer recommendations as well.

-Before scheduling sessions with a therapist, consider whether the therapist would be a good fit for you.
+Before scheduling sessions with a sex therapist, consider whether the therapist would be a good fit for you.
 You might ask questions like those below.

 - Education and experience.
 What is your educational and training background?
 Are you licensed by the state?
 Are you credentialed by AASECT?
 What's your experience with my type of sexual issue?